gilphilbert/falk-ns/README.md

 Create the admin password then login.
 Once you're in, head to http://localhost:3000 and click on "Settings" on the left.
 Where it says "directories" click on "Add directory" and find the directory you want to add, then click add.
 Finally, click on "Update database".

 ### TODO
+* Group songs by disc, not just order by track order
+* Where are multi-albums?
 * Event service
     * Notification when library is updating
 * Search